Petchsamarn Sor.Samarngarment

-Petchsamarn Sor.Samarngarment (เพชรสมาน ส.สมานการ์เม้นท์) is a Thai Muay Thai fighter.
+Petchsamarn Sor.Samarngarment (เพชรสมาน ส.สมานการ์เม้นท์) is a Thai professional Muay Thai fighter.
+He is the current Rajadamnern Stadium Super Bantamweight Champion and former Channel 7 Super Bantamweight Champion.

 Career

 Petchsamarn debuted his career in Bangkok under the name Newsaenchai Pakornphonsurin.
 At the end of 2017, following a series of losses he went back to compete in the provinces, at this occasion he changed his ring name to Petchsamarn Sor.Samarngarment.
 He went on an extended win streak throughout 2018 that led him to be picked up by the Kiatpetch promotion back in Bangkok.

 On July 17, 2019, Petchsamarn stopped Chokdee PK.Saenchaimuaythaigym on cuts at Lumpinee Stadium.

 On October 8, 2019, Petchsamarn defeated two weight Lumpinee Stadium champion Kompetch Sitsarawatsuer by decision.
 The following month he defeated three weight Lumpinee Stadium Champion Ronachai Tor.Ramintra by decision, taking his win streak to nineteen in a row and cementing his position as an elite fighter in the 122 lbs division.